 However, you can also pay $200 and $300 per month for 20TB and 30TB capacity, respectively.

-Dropbox offers the ability to sync data across multiple devices and operating systems, including all popular desktop and mobile platforms.
+Dropbox offers the feature to sync data across multiple devices and operating systems, including all popular desktop and mobile platforms.
 What makes Dropbox stand out from Google Drive lies in its support for the Linux platform.

 Dropbox makes syncing much faster by splitting files into multiple small streams (blocks).
 After you change the file, Dropbox only uploads the stream of small changes back to the server, not the whole file again.